KelvinPac/CryptoCurrencyConverter/README.md

 # CryptoCurrencyConverter
 Created for submission as an Intermediate android track assessment for Andela learning community powered by Google

+## Getting Started
+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes

 ### Depedencies Used
 >Please make sure the following dependencies are installed and setup correctly to be able to compile properly
 ```java